-15.2 Infrastructure Maintenance, Rehabilitation and Renewal Programs
+15.2 Infrastructure Maintenance, Rehabilitation and Renewal Programs maintenance program for the Water Treatment Plant.

-Maintenance, rehabilitation and renewal programs are guided by the Municipality's Asset Management Plan (AMP), a copy of which is available through the Assistant Director of Infrastructure Services.
-The AMP is updated on an as needed basis.
-The Municipality of Wawa has implemented a preventative maintenance program for the Water Treatment Plant.
 Preventive maintenance schedules and procedures for the WTP are described in the operations manual.
 Equipment and pumps at the WTP are regularly serviced and documented records are kept at the WTP in the plant logbook.
 Details of the procedures can be found in the operations manual.